• Home

 • You’ll be asked for a ChartExpo license key or email address.

-Stage 5: Activate your ChartExpo Trial or Apply a Subscription Key
+Stage 5: Activating your ChartExpo Trial or Applying a Subscription Key

-• Enter your email address in the textbox under the “Trial Mode” section.
-ChartExpo will send the License key to this email upon subscribing to the add-in.
+• Enter your email address in the “Email” textbox in the “Trial Mode” section.

 • You should receive a welcome email from ChartExpo.

-• The Sankey Diagram you create under the 7-day trial contains the ChartExpo watermark.
+• The Sankey Diagram you create under the 7-day trial contains the ChartExpo watermark (see below).

 • If you have obtained a license key: